opencontainers/.github/docs/introduction/distribution.md

 [Distribution](https://www.merriam-webster.com/dictionary/distribution):

-> _the action of sharing something out among a number of recipients.
+> _the action of sharing something out among a number of recipients._

 Distribution, or sharing of container images, is just as important as building them in the first place.
-If you can't easily distribute your container, we lose a [lot of the benefits]({{ site.baseurl }}docs/introduction/container-images/#what-problems-do-containers-solve) we outlined in the first place.
+If you can't easily distribute your container, you lose a [lot of the benefits]({{ site.baseurl }}docs/introduction/container-images/#what-problems-do-containers-solve) that we outlined in the first place.

 Generally, you can think of distribution as having different components.
 I should be able to easily: